anmaped/openfang/doc/install.md

 - The bootloader for Xiaomi Dafang with 128M SOC can be found [here](https://github.com/anmaped/openfang/releases)

 ### Flash the bootloader

+This step assumes that you have got a ssh access to the device.
+More details on to get it [here](troubleshooting.md).

 Please perform the following steps.
 1) Download the file into the device using ssh.